Madam C. J. Walker: Career

 Initially, Breedlove learned about hair care from her brothers, who were barbers in St. Louis.
 Around the time of the Louisiana Purchase Exposition (World's Fair at St. Louis in 1904), Breedlove became a commission agent selling products for Annie Turnbo Malone, an African-American haircare entrepreneur and owner of the Poro Company.
 Sales at the exposition were a disappointment since the African-American community was largely ignored.

 While working for Malone, who would later become a significant rival in the haircare industry, Breedlove began to take her new knowledge and develop a product line.
 In July 1905, when Breedlove was 37 years old, she moved with Lelia to Denver, Colorado, where she initially continued to sell products for Malone while developing her own haircare business.
 However, the two businesswomen had a falling-out when Malone accused Breedlove of stealing her formula, a mixture of petroleum jelly and sulfur that had been in use for a hundred years.

 After marrying Charles Walker in 1906, Breedlove marketed herself as "Madam C. J. Walker", an independent hairdresser and cosmetic cream retailer. ("Madam" was adopted from women pioneers of the French beauty industry.)
 Charles, also her business partner, provided advice on advertising and promotion.
 Walker sold her products door to door, teaching other black women how to groom and style their hair.

 In 1906, Walker put A'Lelia in charge of the mail-order operation in Denver while she and Charles traveled throughout the southern and eastern United States to expand the business.
 In 1908, Walker and her husband relocated to Pittsburgh, Pennsylvania, where they opened a beauty parlor and established Lelia College to train "hair culturists".
-As an advocate of black women's economic independence, Walker opened training programs in the "Walker System" for her national network of licensed sales agents who earned healthy commissions (Michaels, PhD.
-2015).
+As an advocate of black women's economic independence, Walker opened training programs in the "Walker System" for her national network of licensed sales agents who earned healthy commissions.

 After Walker closed the business in Denver in 1907, A'Lelia joined her in Pittsburgh.
 In 1910, when Walker established a new base in Indianapolis, A'Lelia ran the day-to-day operations in Pittsburgh.
 A'Lelia also persuaded her mother to establish an office and beauty salon in New York City's growing Harlem neighborhood in 1913; it became a center of African-American culture.

 In 1910, Walker relocated her businesses to Indianapolis, where she established the headquarters for the Madam C. J. Walker Manufacturing Company.
 Walker initially purchased a house and factory at 640 North West Street.
 Walker later built a factory, hair salon, and beauty school to train her sales agents and added a laboratory to help with research.
 Walker also assembled a staff that included Freeman Ransom, Robert Lee Brokenburr, Alice Kelly, and Marjorie Joyner, among others, to assist in managing the growing company.
 Many of her company's employees, including those in key management and staff positions, were women.